Rayman Raving Rabbids 2: Story

-The game starts with a breaking news over the Rabbids invading the Earth.
-They run amok and attack a reporter broadcasting amidst the chaos.
+The game starts with a breaking news over the Rabbids invading the Earth in large, yellow, flying submarines.
+They run amok as the world leaders have a conference and attack an announcer woman named Jennifer Hart broadcasting amidst the chaos.
 This appears to be coming from Rayman's TV, as he sets off to put a stop to the Rabbids' plans.
 Later, Rayman is seen infiltrating a mall overrun by Rabbids.
 As he's about to sneak in, he disguises himself wearing two socks on his head, a headband with two makeshift eyes, and inhaling helium into his lungs (in order to disguise his voice, thus blending in more with the other Rabbids).
 He then picks up a soda can and throws it to distract two guard Rabbids and steals one of their plungers.
-Rayman climbs to the roof of the facility and peers through a skylight, where he observes the Rabbids watching a montage of everyday human life to study them.
-Seconds later, one of the Rabbids jerks its head, noticing Rayman's presence.
+Rayman climbs to the roof of the facility and peers through a skylight, where he observes the Rabbids watching a montage of everyday human life (which are actually all the minigames in the game) to study them, planning to learn to act like humans.
+Seconds later, one of the males jerks its head, noticing Rayman's presence.
 Accidentally, he falls into the mall and is spotted.
-A Rabbid with split color eyes (also known as Professor Barranco 3) walks up to him and whips out a European Wii copy of the first Raving Rabbids game.
+The Rabbid Leader, a Rabbid with split color eyes — walks up to him and whips out a European Wii copy of the first Raving Rabbids game.
 Taking a look at the cover, it seems to recognize Rayman.
 Thinking quickly, Rayman screams "BWAAAAAAAAH!", convincing the Rabbids that he is one of their own.
 Rayman and the Rabbids are then led into an airborne submarine, taking him to a location for invasion.